awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

 Amazon EKS worker nodes are standard Amazon EC2 instances, and you are billed for them based on normal Amazon EC2 prices\.
 For more information, see [Amazon EC2 pricing](https://aws.amazon.com/ec2/pricing/)\.

 **Note**
-Follow the [Self-managed nodes](#self-managed-nodes) tab if you are launching worker nodes into a private VPC without outbound internet access\.
+If you are launching worker nodes into a private VPC without outbound internet access, follow the [Self-managed nodes](#self-managed-nodes) or [Amazon EKS managed node groups](#amazon-eks-managed-node-groups) tabs\.

 Choose the tab below that corresponds to your desired worker node creation method: